-Some puck locks and hasps require drilling, while others install right onto the door latch fasteners.
+Some puck locks and hasps require drilling, while others, like Slick Locks, install right onto the door latch fasteners.
 Order multiple puck lock kits “keyed alike” so you can open all of them with a single key.
-Slick Locks is one brand that installs without drilling.

 Never leave your tools in the back seat of your car or truck; they’ll be gone in an instant.
 Instead, lock them in the trunk or protect them with a heavy-duty truck bed tool box.
 Truck bed tool boxes mount on the rails right behind the cab.
 The best units are built with heavier gauge metal and can’t be pried open with a crow bar.
 They’re also fitted with better locks.
 Yes they’re pricey, but they protect your tools better than the cheaper units and the nice ones often come with mounting kits included for secure fitment.